-You can use a dedicated chroma key backdrop, such as this Impact collapsible Chroma Green Background.
-However, you can also fashion your own green screen using a sheet of green card – bigger is better, as it gives you more shooting options.
+You can use a dedicated chroma key backdrop, but you can also fashion your own green screen using a sheet of green card – bigger is better, as it gives you more shooting options.
 We’ve set up our green screen on an ironing board, with abundant natural light coming in from the window behind us.

 03 Background light